Top 3 Things You’ll Learn

 Visibility into your client’s specific cost drivers goes hand-in-hand with an optimized contract.
 It enables you to implement sustainable clinical strategies that help direct their pharmacy dollars to pay for the most appropriate drugs for their members.
 There is a lot you can do with a laser focus on your client’s prescription drug claims – without a major impact on their members – to help them find those needles in the haystack.

 Employers working hard to compete in this tough economy need a focused pharmacy benefits management strategy that best aligns with their interests and those of their members.
-We view it as our responsibility to prepare you and your clients for the challenges ahead.
+As a pharmacy benefits optimizer (PBO), we view it as our responsibility to prepare you and your clients for the challenges ahead.